VEDA-2402/Customer-Delinquency-Analysis-and-Prediction/README.md

 The goal: **predict customers likely to default (miss payments 30+ days)** and help banks take proactive action.

 **Business Impact:**

 Early defaulter detection enables banks to deploy targeted interventions, minimize portfolio losses, and refine credit policies.

+**Executive Insight:**

+The analysis reveals that customer behavior and satisfaction are stronger predictors of delinquency than income or age alone.
+Middle-aged, mid-to-high income, and dissatisfied customers emerge as the highest-risk groups, underscoring the value of behavioral insights in credit risk modeling.

 ---